ProjectZero-io/prompt-mining-boilerplate/docs/architecture.md

 3. ✅ **Add Your Authentication:**
    - Integrate with your existing auth system
-   - Implement user verification for sponsored mode
+   - Implement user verification for API access

 4. ✅ **Deploy to Testnet:**
    - Test thoroughly on Nexera testnet